-THIS MOTION, made by Sungard Availability Services (Canada) Ltd./Sungard, Services de Continuité des Affaires (Canada) Ltée in its capacity as the foreign representative (the "Foreign Representative") of itself and the other Debtors (as defined in the affidavit of Michael K. Robinson sworn July 11, 2022, the "Robinson Affidavit") pursuant to the Companies' Creditors Arrangement Act, R.S.C., 1985, c.
-C-36, as amended (the "CCAA") for an Order substantially in the form enclosed in the Motion Record, was heard by judicial videoconference via Zoom at Toronto, Ontario due to the COVID-19 crisis.
+THIS MOTION, made by Sungard Availability Services (Canada) Ltd./Sungard, Services de Continuité des Affaires (Canada) Ltée in its capacity as the foreign representative (the "Foreign Representative") of itself and the other Debtors (as defined in the affidavit of Michael K. Robinson sworn July 21, 2022, the "Robinson Affidavit") pursuant to the Companies' Creditors Arrangement Act, R.S.C., 1985, c.
+C-36, as amended (the "CCAA") for an Order, among other things, recognizing and giving full force and effect in all provinces and territories of Canada to the orders of the U.S. Bankruptcy Court described below, substantially in the form enclosed in the Motion Record, was heard by judicial videoconference via Zoom at Toronto, Ontario due to the COVID-19 crisis.

-ON READING the Notice of Motion, the Robinson Affidavit, the Affidavit of William Onyeaju sworn July ●, 2022, and the Second Report of Alvarez & Marsal Canada Inc., in its capacity as Information Officer dated July ●, 2022, each filed, and upon hearing the submissions of counsel for the Foreign Representative, counsel for the Information Officer, and counsel for the other parties appearing on the counsel slip; and no one else appearing although duly served as appears from the affidavits of service of William Onyeaju sworn July \bullet , 2022 and July \bullet , 2022, each filed:
+ON READING the Notice of Motion, the Robinson Affidavit, the Affidavit of William Onyeaju sworn July ●, 2022 and the Third Report of Alvarez & Marsal Canada Inc., in its capacity as Information Officer dated July ●, 2022, each filed, and upon hearing the submissions of counsel for the Foreign Representative, counsel for the Information Officer, and counsel for the other parties appearing on the counsel slip; and no one else appearing although duly served as appears from the affidavits of service of William Onyeaju sworn July ●, 2022 and July ●, 2022, each filed: